link to ringley website

 Impact on the Private Rented Sector

-The uncertainty surrounding these regulations has caused confusion and concern in the private rented sector (PRS).
-Landlords are grappling with the idea of whether to invest in upgrades or sell their properties, as non-compliance would ban them from renting out their homes.
-This uncertainty is contributing to a significant exodus of landlords, which could lead to a further shortage of rental properties and rising rents for tenants.
+The uncertainty surrounding these regulations has caused confusion and concern in the private rented sector (PRS). renting-homes-wales-act-how-will-it-impact-landlords'>Landlords are grappling with the idea of whether to invest in upgrades or sell their properties, as non-compliance would ban them from renting out their homes.
+This uncertainty is contributing to a significant exodus of renting-homes-wales-act-how-will-it-impact-landlords'>landlords, which could lead to a further shortage of rental properties and rising rents for tenants.

 Clarification and Support for Landlords